Central America ATLAS of Plucked Instruments

 mejorana

-The neck is short and has only 5 tied-on frets of rope.
+The neck is short and has only 5 tied-on frets of rope (in one length for all frets).
 There are 5 wooden friction pegs from the back of the flat tuninghead.

 Playing is a mix of picking and strumming.